 Trend 3: Robotic Process Automation

 RPA is one of the most commonly applied Fintech industry trends.
+Robotic process automation may either considerably improve a variety of back-office operations that were previously a major source of frustration for bank workers.
+Banks can drastically minimize the need for human engagement by transferring most of these repetitive manual processes from humans to machines, which has a powerful effect on everything from productivity and efficiency to staffing difficulties and expenses.
 Robots significantly improve customer experience, eliminate repetition, and reduce expenses.
 Compared to the salary of the in-house full-time employee, robot software “charges” employers nine times less not to mention expenses for company perks, vacations, sick leaves, etc. The quality of data processed and provided equals 99,5% accuracy almost eliminating the possibility of errors.
 They are much faster than humans due to automation of a big part of standard task performance.
-According to research, companies that apply robotic technologies for banking services gained an ROI of 40-100% during 3-8 months in 2020.

 The aforementioned Erica, a Bank of America’s chatbot has a highly advanced feature set deeply integrated with other financial technologies and users’ bank accounts.
 Therefore, it doesn’t behave like a usual chatbot that is able to play out only a pre-programmed scenario, vice versa, Erica uses machine learning, cognitive messages, and advanced analytics so that to adapt to every conversation with a bank’s customer.
 The chatbot can remind users to pay the bills, show transaction history, upcoming bills, and even monitor recurring payments.